Most of the rules and regulations that govern students at UCI can be found in the UCI General Catalogue.

 For the final defense of your dissertation, e-mail the Bren School Graduate Office with the date, time and location of the defense, the names of your committee members, and the title and abstract of your dissertation.
 This information will be made available to all Bren School faculty and graduate students.
 In addition to your committee members, anyone else who wishes to attend your defense may do so.

 Also, be sure to obtain a Ph.D.
 Form II: Report on Final Examination for the Ph.D.
-Degree, from the Bren School Graduate Office and, at the end of the defense, have each of your committee members sign it.
+Degree, from Graduate Division here.
+At the end of the defense, have each of your committee members sign it.

 The Library will notify the UCI Graduate Division that your dissertation has been turned in and your degree is ready for conferral.
 Graduate Division will notify you once your degree has been conferred.